Skip to main content

 After looking at the differences between heaters vs furnaces, how do you know which is the right one for your home?
 The short answer is: it depends.
 Furnaces produce more heat than heat pumps, but they can cost more to repair and maintain.
 There are pros and cons to both, and it’s important to weigh your options and choose the one that works best for you and your situation.

 Looking for professional furnace help?
 Semper Fi Heating & Cooling is your team of local HVAC experts in the Phoenix area.
-We’re proud to help keep our local communities warm in the winter with high-quality HVAC solutions that keep your system working like a charm.
+We’re proud to help keep our local communities warm in the winter with high-quality HVAC services in Peoria, Phoenix and Mesa that keep your system working like a charm.
 Get in touch with us today to schedule an appointment with one of our furnace specialists.

 How to Winterize Your AC Unit